orientechnologies/orientdb-docs/sql/SQL.md

 # SQL

-When it comes to query languages, SQL is the mostly widely recognized standard.
+When it comes to query languages, SQL is the most widely recognized standard.
 The majority of developers have experience and are comfortable with SQL.
-For this reason Orient DB uses SQL as it's query language and adds some extensions to enable graph functionality.
+For this reason Orient DB uses SQL as its query language and adds some extensions to enable graph functionality.
 There are a few differences between the standard SQL syntax and that supported by OrientDB, but for the most part, it should feel very natural.
 The differences are covered in the [OrientDB SQL dialect](#orientdb-sql-dialect) section of this page.

 Many SQL commands share the [WHERE condition](SQL-Where.md).
 Keywords and class names in OrientDB SQL are case insensitive.
 Field names and values are case sensitive.
 In the following examples keywords are in uppercase but this is not strictly required.